Review: Evernote 5.0 for Mac improves an already-indispensable service

 Advanced individual users can pay $5 per month or $45 per year for Premium features, such as a 1GB monthly upload quota; a capability to recognize text in PDFs and make it searchable (this feature, combined with my Fujitsu ScanSnap desktop scanner and a fervent desire to go paperless got me to upgrade to Premium); offline notebooks for mobile devices; shared notes and notebooks; the ability to hide the ads; and a few other features.

-The paid Evernote Business service ($10 per user per month) adds still more features for managing employee accounts and shared business notebooks and notes.
+Evernote Business service ($10 per user per month) adds still more features for managing employee accounts and shared business notebooks and notes.
 Employees can keep their personal notebooks separate from their company notebooks.

 Evernote 5 is a major refinement to an already-good client for the Evernote service.
 The release of the Mac client roughly coincided with new versions for iOS as well, refreshing the entire experience.
 Whether you are among the large majority of free users of the service, or use an Evernote Premium account, you will benefit from the new client programs.